 - Pitted dates (trust me on this one!)

-- Tortilla strips (I made my homemade air fryer tortilla chips, cut into strips, but you can use any store-bought variety as well)
+- Tortilla strips (I made my homemade air fryer tortilla chips, corn tortillas cut into strips, but you can use any store-bought variety as well)

 Creamy Lime Vinaigrette Ingredients:

-The easy homemade dressing for this tasty salad is a simple mixture of more common fridge and pantry ingredients but adds an explosion of flavour to the salad.
+The easy homemade salad dressing for this tasty salad is a simple mixture of the more common fridge and pantry ingredients but adds an explosion of flavor to the salad.

 Here’s what you’ll need: